Meet Our Staff

 Sarah Sargent, Small Business Program Manager | 413.586.5855 ext.
 200 | firstname.lastname@example.org

 Sarah Sargent is a seasoned business professional who ran her own small business Element Athletics, a premier field hockey club program here in the Valley for seven plus years.
 She worked for the Chicopee Chamber of Commerce as the Membership and Accounts Manager.
 There she worked to showcase local businesses in the downtown and surrounding areas by partnering with the city, local businesses, and MassDevelopment amid the upcoming Chicopee revitalization.
 Sarah also coached field hockey at Northampton High School for six years.
-More recently she was a consultant with Second Wind Consultants working with distressed companies to help restructure them, resulting in saving the jobs of those employed by the businesses.
-She has an MBA from Bay Path University in Entrepreneurial Thinking and Innovative Practices and an undergraduate degree from UMASS-Amherst where she was a Division 1 field hockey goalie.
-Sarah is actively engaged in the community having held a leadership role with Northampton Young Professionals and she continues to hold positions with Northampton Ward 3 Neighborhood Association, Agawam Women’s Club, and the General Federation of Women’s Clubs.
-Her passion for working with and helping small businesses has played a role in the positions and organizations she has been a part of throughout her career.
+More recently she was a business consultant working with distressed companies to help restructure them, resulting in saving the jobs of those employed by the businesses.
+She has an MBA from Bay Path University in Entrepreneurial Thinking and Innovative Practices and an undergraduate degree from UMASS-Amherst where she was a Division I field hockey goalie.

 Liz Sullivan, Fiscal Director | 413.586.5855 ext.
 150 | firstname.lastname@example.org